OpenChargingCloud/ChargyDesktopApp/linux-live-image.md

 This documentation is based on the documentation of the [TRuDI Live CD](https://bitbucket.org/dzgtrudi/trudi-public/src/523dc990c741630342bdc5aeb93375373b11fb88/doc/linux-live-image.md?at=master), which is a similar project of the [Physikalisch-Technische Bundesanstalt](https://www.ptb.de) for the transparency of smart meters.

-## Mounting of the original ISO-image
+### Downloading and mounting of the original Ubuntu ISO image

 We use Ubuntu 18.04.1 LTS (amd64) for bootstrapping the ISO image.